LasseBoerresen/3Shape-reconstruction-api/README.md

 Q: Are each "textImage" of a specific tooth always the same width?
 Like 4 or 3 pixels?
 Or could they vary, creating a need to decide the correct image width from inconsistent source images

+Q: How do we expect to receive the images in a more realistic scenario?
+I imageine they stream in, and we want to continously create a more and more complete reconstruction.
+A: For now, the api simply receives the UnsTextImages and returns the reconstruction as a batch operation, but next steps could be to store a partly reconstructed jaw, and adding updates to it on the fly.

 ## Source material for coding challenge: